Bayes’ Theorem

 Theory 1

-In many “games of chance”, it is assumed by symmetry principles that all outcomes are equally likely.
-From this assumption we infer the rule for :
+In many “games of chance,” it is assumed based on symmetry principles that all outcomes are equally likely.
+From this assumption we infer a rule for the probability measure .

-When this formula applies, it is important to be able to count total outcomes, as well as outcomes satisfying various conditions.
+When this formula applies, it is important to be able to count the total outcomes as well as the outcomes that satisfy various conditions.

 Permutations

-Permutations count the number of ordered lists one can form from some items.
-For a list of items taken from a total collection of , the number of permutations is:
+Permutations count the number of ordered lists one can form from a set of items.
+For a list of items taken from a total collection of items, the number of permutations is:

-Combinations count the number of sets (ignoring order) one can form from some items.
-We define a notation for it like this:
+Combinations count the number of subsets (ignoring order) one can form from some items.
+For a subset of items taken from a total collection of items, the number of combinations is:

-This notation, , is also called the binomial coefficient because it provides the coefficients of a binomial expansion:
+The notation is also called the binomial coefficient because it provides the coefficient values of a binomial expansion:

 For example: